 Solomon built a magnificent temple in and or about 960 -970 BCE.
 He filled it with riches of golden splendor.
 For many years the people lived in wealth and peace.
 They came and worshiped in the temple and the glory of the Lord Adonai appeared there.
 But Solomon did not obey the Father.
-He had 700 wives and 300 concubines who led him astray.
+He had multiple wives and concubines, who led him astray.
 These women had Solomon build chapels and place the pagan priest in positions for the many gods they served.
 In the very midst, just beyond the temple, smoke arose to these heathen gods and the altars built for them.
 The Bible says that Solomon loved many foreign women.
 So what happened?
 First, he permitted these ceremonies, then he tolerated all their religious acts of worship, and lastly, he began to partake with them, until his heart was stone–sound like America?
 Do we let a little more creep in and a little more until?

 In 796 BCE, the country was divided into two kingdoms.
 The kingdom of Israel in the north and the kingdom of Judah in the south, they both practiced idolatry.

 (1 Kings chapter 12:26-28 ESV) “Jeroboam said in his heart, ‘Now the kingdom may return to the house of David: if these people go up to offer sacrifices in the house of the LORD, then the heart of this people will turn back to their lord, Rehoboam king of Judah, and they will kill me…”Therefore the king took counsel and made two calves of gold, and said to the people, ‘It is too much for you to go up to Jerusalem.
 Here are your gods, O Israel, which brought you up from the land of Egypt!”